 }

-Use the--dashscope-inference-params parameter to fine-tune the embedding model's behavior for different scenarios.
+Use the --dashscope-inference-params parameter to fine-tune the vector model for different business scenarios.

 Write with custom parameters

-When vectorizing data, you can specify parameters such as the output type and dimension:
+When vectorizing data, specify parameters such as output type and dimension:

 oss-vectors-embed \